 It is easy to criticize, harder to make positive suggestions.
 If I think including hoarding disorder as a new category in the DSM was a mistake, what would I have recommended instead?
 At present, forms of cognitive behavioural therapy are amongst the most promising treatments being developed for hoarding.
 For example, with colleagues, Randy Frost has developed a self-help support group programme called the Buried in Treasures workshop.
 Hoarders meet with other hoarders, discuss a chapter from the accompanying book, and complete weekly exercises dealing with acquisition, discarding, and disorganization.
 Initial trials suggest the therapy is highly effective.
 If Frost’s programme works, then this is great news.
 But there is no need to think of this as ‘therapy’; it could equally be framed as a structured and peer-supported programme for dealing with a bad habit (rather like Weight Watchers).
 There is often no need to pathologize hoarding for hoarders to be helped.

 Finally, I should emphasize that although I think hoarding might often be better considered a bad habit than a disorder, I do not think that this also applies across the board to other diagnoses added to the DSM.
 Each condition added to the DSM is unique, and must be considered afresh.

-Rachel Cooper is Senior Lecturer in Philosophy at Lancaster University.
-This essay has been extracted and adapted from her Diagnosing the Diagnostic and Statistical Manual of Mental Disorders (Karnac Books, 2014), and is reprinted with kind permission of Karnac Books.
-Her research interests include the philosophy of science and medicine, and particularly the philosophy of psychiatry.
+This essay has been extracted and adapted from Diagnosing the Diagnostic and Statistical Manual of Mental Disorders by Rachel Cooper (Karnac Books, 2014) and is reprinted with kind permission of Karnac Books.